ECommerce Platform

 Finding the sweet spot between functional and non-functional requirements is significant for platform selection.
 The process needs priorities and trade-offs based on business goals and limits.

-Start by defining your business’s scalability expectations.
-Look at your current user numbers, data, and transactions.
-Then map out your growth forecast.
-Set achievable goals based on growth patterns and peak needs.
+Start by defining your business’s scalability expectations—look at your current user numbers, data, and transactions.
+Then, map out your growth forecast, setting achievable goals based on growth patterns and peak needs.

-Remember that improving one non-functional requirement might hurt others.
-To cite an instance, see how tight security measures could slow performance.
-Pick non-functional attributes that matter most to your business model during platform selection.
+Remember that improving one non-functional requirement might hurt others—for example, tight security measures could slow performance.
+During platform selection, prioritize the non-functional attributes that matter most to your business model.

 The BABOK (Business Analysis Body of Knowledge) splits non-functional requirements between merchants (maintainability, scalability, reusability) and users (usability, security, accessibility).
 The best platforms balance both views.